SETI/rms-website/deploy/README.md

 ### Install:

+If you don't already have virtualenv installed:

+    sudo pip install virtualenv

-To create a virtualenv and install the requirements:
+Create a virtualenv and install the requirements.

 Linux/Mac: